arviz-devs/arviz-plots/docs/source/index.md

 ## Exploratory Analysis of Bayesian Models

-In Modern Bayesian statistics models are usually build and solve using probabilistic programming languages (PPLs) such as PyMC, Stan, NumPyro, etc. These languages allow users to specify models in a high-level language and perform inference using state-of-the-art algorithms like Markov Chain Monte Carlo (MCMC) or Variational Inference (VI).
+In Modern Bayesian statistics, models are usually built and solved using probabilistic programming languages (PPLs) such as PyMC, Stan, NumPyro, etc. These languages allow users to specify models in a high-level language and perform inference using state-of-the-art algorithms like Markov Chain Monte Carlo (MCMC) or Variational Inference (VI).
 As a result we usually get a posterior distribution, in the form of samples.
 The posterior distribution has a central role in Bayesian statistics, but other distributions like the posterior and prior predictive distribution are also of interest.
 And other quantities may be relevant too.

 The correct visualization, analysis, and interpretation of these computed data is key to properly answer the questions that motivate our analysis.

 When working with Bayesian models there are a series of related tasks that need to be addressed besides inference itself:

-* Diagnoses of the quality of the inference
+* Diagnosis of the quality of the inference

 * Model criticism, including evaluations of both model assumptions and model predictions